mikepenz/release-changelog-builder-action/README.md

 <details><summary><b>Run common tests</b></summary>
 <p>

-To run the common tests of the action, you require to export a valid github token.
+To run the common tests of the action, you require to export a valid GitHub token.

 ```
 # Export the token in the CLI you use to execute.